 Beginning in October of 2012, Healthy Howard began assisting inmates with signing up for health insurance while incarcerated.
-Since the program began, Healthy Howard has assisted a total of 514 inmates, including 362 that were assisted in 2014.
+Since the program began, Healthy Howard has assisted a total of 818 inmates, including 304 that were assisted in 2015.

-Inmates are assisted prior to release, as well as after release in the community at the MultiService Center in Laurel, MD.
+Inmates are assisted prior to release, as well as after release in the community at the Multiservice Center in Laurel, MD.
 The goals of the program are to provide health insurance to inmates and to provide education on how to take advantage of the benefits offered.
 Having health insurance upon release allows for inmates being released to seek admission to substance abuse treatment programs, regular doctor visits, and access to prescription medications.
 Having access to care has been shown to decrease the rate of recidivism and contribute to a healthier community.

-Mediation
+Reentry Mediation

-The Department partnered with the Mediation and Conflict Resolution Center (MCRC) at Howard Community College to conduct the "Going Home Smoothly" program.
-During 2014, MCRC staff began regular monthly orientation sessions and had over 150 inmates in these sessions.
-These included inmates who were within four months of release about 12 inmates and their significant others completed mediation sessions.
-This allowed them to discuss family and reentry issues in a neutral setting.
+The Department partnered with the Mediation and Conflict Resolution Center (MCRC) at Howard Community College to conduct reentry mediation.
+During 2015, MCRCvolunteers and staff conducted 10 regular monthly orientation sessions and had over 150 inmates in these sessions.
+These included inmates who were within four months of release.
+There were 59 inmates who accepted the offer to mediate and 118 outside participants who were invited to participate.
+There were 8 mediation sessions completed during the year.
+These mediation sessions allowed the inmate and the outside participant to discuss family and or other reentry issues in a neutral setting.
 Some of the follow-up mediation sessions extended into the next year.
 The reentry mediation program is an important component to successful reintegration into the community.
 A 2014 study completed regarding state returning offenders showed that those completing mediation were 13% less likely to re-offend.
+In 2015 the MCRC was nominated for the County's Volunteer Non-profit Organization of the Year Award, in part due to their work at the Detention Center.

-Safe Food Handling Training Certification
+• Safe Food Handling Training Certification

 Through use of grant funds and in partnership with Howard Community College "Serve Safe" food handling safety program was again presented.
 The inmates received 16 hours of classroom training on safe food handling techniques.
-In 2014 there were 46 inmates who completed the program and 24 of these passed the certification test and received their certification from the National Restaurant Association.
+In 2015 the program was offered twice.
+Eighteen individuals completed the class and 11 of these passed the certification test and received their certification from the National

+Restaurant Association.
 This certification is recognized nationally and thus provides the inmates with a strong tool for job hunting in the food-related industry.
-Upon reviewing of the passing levels, it was determined that additional effort would be made at screening participants.
-In addition, the format for the classes was changed to extend the class time for study and review.
-With the implementation of the aforementioned changes, the Department is expecting to transition to a program that is conducive to the overall success of the students.
+The passing rate for 2014 was about 52%.
+To improve the passing levels, it was determined that additional effort was necessary in screening participants.
+Also, a change in the format for the classes was made to extend the class time for study and review.
+This transition was effective and we look forward to further improving the overall success of the students.